adobe/aepsdk-roku/Documentation/api-reference.md

-# Roku SDK API Usage
+# AEP Roku SDK API Usage

 This document lists the APIs provided by Adobe Roku SDK, along with sample code snippets on how to properly use the APIs.